Madgwicks is a Melbourne-based law firm that traces its roots back to 1975, when it was founded by Peter Kennedy and Graeme Levy.

-Commencing as a lawyer in Melbourne in the early 1970s and becoming one of the founders of Melbourne law firm, Madgwicks Lawyers, in July 1975 with Peter Kennedy, Graeme specialized in commercial and corporate law, insolvency and reconstruction, and commercial litigation.
-With a legal practice spanning more than 40 years, Graeme gained experience across many industry sectors, with a particular focus on the manufacturing, distribution and services industries in both the private and public sectors.
+Graeme became a co-founder of Madgwicks Lawyers in July 1975 alongside Peter Kennedy.
+He specialised in commercial litigation and corporate law as well as insolvency and reconstruction spanning four decades of dedicated legal practice.
+Graeme gained extensive knowledge across various industry sectors, with a particular emphasis on the manufacturing, distribution, and services industries in both the private and public domains.

-Peter completed his articled clerkship, under the watchful eye of the Managing Partner at Ellison Hewison Whitehead in 1972.
-Peter then worked for accounting firm, Horneman Macaw & Oldfield, for four months before commencing as a junior lawyer at Madgwick and Madgwick (Sydney-owned) in July 1973.
-Peter became one of the founding partners of Melbourne law firm, Madgwicks Lawyers, in July 1975 with Graeme Levy.
+Peter completed his articled clerkship in 1972 under the careful supervision of the Managing Partner at Ellison Hewison Whitehead.
+Following a short stint at Horneman Macaw & Oldfield, he commenced working as a junior lawyer at the Melbourne office of Sydney firm Madgwick and Madgwick in July 1973.
+In July 1975, he became one of the founding partners of Madgwicks Lawyers in Melbourne, alongside Graeme Levy.

-Over the past 43 years, Peter has developed a leading practice in the areas of insolvency, corporate reconstruction, commercial advice and commercial litigation.
-Peter’s long experience in these areas makes him a trusted advisor for businesses and individuals who face significant legal and financial challenges.
-Peter also sits on the boards of a number of listed and unlisted companies in the manufacturing, mining, funds management and investment industries.
+Over the course of the last 48 years, Peter has built himself a prominent practice, specialising in insolvency, corporate reconstruction, commercial advice and commercial litigation.
+He is a trusted advisor for both businesses and individuals, applying his extensive experience to help clients navigate often significant legal and financial challenges.
+Additionally, Peter sits on several boards of both listed and unlisted companies in diverse industries such as manufacturing, mining, funds management, and investment.

 In 1972, Graeme Levy joins Melbourne branch of Sydney firm, Madgwick and Madgwick.
 On 16 July 1973, Peter Kennedy joins Graeme Levy.
 On 1 July 1975, Graeme Levy and Peter Kennedy (the “Odd Couple”) jointly purchase the business and chattels in Melbourne for a princely sum of $2300 and proceed to lay the foundations for Madgwicks Lawyers by slowly building the insolvency and litigation practice.
 The office is situated at 491 Bourke Street in Melbourne (which is now part of the RACV).